 Identifying combinations of BCL2 family proteins that efficiently reduce tumor burden without developing resistance to treatment.

 Developing novel strategies for targeted drug delivery to the tumor.
-This will allow us to use of combinations of BCL2 proteins and yet bypass the toxicities due to the ubiquitous use of these proteins in most cells in the body.
+This will allow us to use combinations of BCL2 proteins and yet bypass the toxicities due to the ubiquitous use of these proteins in most cells in the body.